-Players may use only official Legend of the Five Rings: The Card Game components in tournament play, with the following exceptions for third-party replacements:
+Players may use only official A Game of Thrones: The Card Game components in tournament play, with the following exceptions for third-party replacements:

-Tokens that do not obscure card information
+\ Tokens that do not obscure card information

 Determining the legality of any questionable third-party tokens is the marshal's responsibility.
-Proxies of cards are not allowed unless used under the rules of "Lost and Damaged Cards" on page 7.
+Proxies of cards are not allowed unless used under the rules of "Lost and Damaged Cards" on page 4.

-All Legend of the Five Rings: The Card Game components are legal for Standard Play tournaments.
+All A Game of Thrones: The Card Game components are legal for Standard Play tournaments, including official promotional cards, tokens, and other components given out at events or tournaments.

 For Relaxed and Formal events, all product is legal in North America upon the product's official release.
 For Premier events, all product is legal in North America 11 days-typically the second Monday-after the product's official release.
-Official dates will be updated on the Product Legality page on our website (https://www.fantasyflightgames.com/en/op/legality/).
+Official dates will be updated on the Product Legality page on our website (FantasyFlightGames.com/OP/Legality).
 Players outside North America should check with their organizer to determine which products are tournament legal.